poridhiEng/poridhi-labs/Poridhi Labs/Bash Script Labs/Lab 09/README.md

 Log archived to: logs_archive/app_20231015-1420.log
 ```

----

-## Best Practices

-1. **Keep Functions Small**:
-   Each function should perform a single task (e.g., `check_log`, `process_log`).

-2. **Use Descriptive Names**:
-   Name functions based on their purpose (e.g., `calculate_sum`, `validate_input`).

-3. **Comment Your Functions**:
-   Add comments to explain complex logic or parameters.

-4. **Handle Errors**:
-   Use `return` codes to signal success/failure and validate inputs.

-5. **Local Variables**:
-   Always use `local` for variables inside functions unless global scope is intentional.

----

 ## Conclusion

 Functions are a cornerstone of efficient Bash scripting.
 They promote code reuse, improve readability, and simplify debugging.
 By mastering argument handling, return values, and variable scope, you can build modular scripts for tasks like log processing, system monitoring, or data analysis.
-Apply these techniques to streamline your workflows and create maintainable automation solutions.